4 Things Retirees Should Buy at Costco Before Inflation Makes Them Unaffordable

 Millions of Readers

-Coffee
+1. Coffee

-Olive Oil
+2. Olive Oil

-A kitchen essential at Costco is about to get more expensive due to the high demand and potentially low supply: Olive oil.
-Inflation, combined with climate change, has hit producers of olive oil hard in many countries like Italy, where the research institute Istituto di Servizi per il Mercato Agricolo Alimentare (ISMEA) documented that excessive drought and extreme heat have cut Italy’s olive oil supply by 32% in 2024.
-If that trend continues, retirees should prepare by purchasing a few more bottles at Costco on their next visit.
+Inflation, combined with climate change, has hit producers of olive oil hard in many countries like Italy, where the research institute Istituto di Servizi per il Mercato Agricolo Alimentare (ISMEA) documented that excessive drought and extreme heat cut Italy’s olive oil supply by 32% in 2024.
+Should the trend pick up again, retirees could prepare by purchasing a few more bottles at Costco on their next visit.

-Beef
+3. Beef

-Naturally, any retired shopper can look for alternatives in other meat categories or plant based versions to save some extra dollars, but those who have a hankering should pick up a few extra packages at Costco.
+Naturally, any retired shopper can look for alternatives in other meat categories or plant-based versions to save some extra dollars, but those who have a hankering should pick up a few extra packages at Costco.

-Eggs
+4. Eggs